Carlena L. Tapella

 In addition to her litigation practice, Carlena regularly counsels her clients in properly navigating the unfamiliar waters of administering trusts and estates after the death of a loved one.
 She also understands the difficulties of assisting a family member who is no longer able to manage finances or to provide for their personal needs and has represented numerous clients in establishing a conservatorship and advising the client in the proper administration of a conservatorship estate.

 Carlena believes in working with clients to attempt to resolve disputes through mediation, but is prepared to aggressively pursue a matter to trial should such attempts prove unsuccessful.

 Carlena received her J.D. degree, With Distinction, from the University of the Pacific, McGeorge School of Law, where she was admitted as a member of the Traynor Society and the Order of the Coif.
 She also was awarded the American Jurisprudence Award in Professional Responsibility and Decedents’ Estates and Trusts.
 Carlena was co-recipient of the Moot Court Award, Outstanding Student Advocate, in Written Competition.

-Carlena is a member of the Trusts and Estates Executive Committee of the California Lawyers Association, where she serves as Chair of the Litigation Committee and Co-Executive Editor of the Trusts and Estates Quarterly.
+Carlena is a member of the Trusts and Estates Executive Committee of the California Lawyers Association, where she serves as Chair of the Incapacity Committee and Co-Editor in Chief of the Trusts and Estates Quarterly.
 She is a past President of the Sacramento County Bar Association Probate Section.

-She has done presentations on postmortem trust administration, conservatorship basics, the basics of estate administration, financial elder abuse, and managing a trusts and estates law practice.
+She has done presentations on postmortem trust administration, conservatorship basics, the basics of estate administration, financial elder abuse, collection of fees, and managing a trusts and estates law practice.
 Carlena also was a contributor for The Sacramento Bee’s feature column Ask the Experts.